The History of Wilson Workforce and Rehabilitation Center (WWRC)

 J. Ellies Moran (1974 - 1980)

-Ellies Moran was the 4th Director of the Woodrow Wilson Rehabilitation Center from 1974 - 1980.
+Ellies Moran was the 4th Director of the Wilson Workforce and Rehabilitation Center from 1974 - 1980.
 He was a native of Pulaski County and graduated from Dublin High School and received a B.S.
 Degree from Virginia Polytechnic Institute and State University in 1960.

 Ellies was a member of the National Rehabilitation Association; a member of the board of directors, Commonwealth Girl Scout Council; assistant scout master, Troop 471; and an elder in the Bon Air Presbyterian Church.
 He has been president, vice-president and board member of the Radford Chamber of Commerce; previous member of the board of directors, Radford Red Cross; previous member of the board of directors, Radford United Fund; and served on the board of directors of the Radford Child Care Center.